davidsowerby/takkan/docs/user-guide/app-configuration.md

 - `GroupConfig`
 - `InstanceConfig`

-AppConfig can be accessed from the global variable `precept`.
+AppConfig can be accessed from the global variable `takkan`.

 ## Inherited properties